DOML-Lang/DOML/doml_formal_spec.md

   call #Example Color RGB; '0' as in register '0'
 }
 ```
-Noting the use of `simple` which allows me to use words instead of integer values (as well as using `#` for registers allowing alphanumeric) for almost everything, making the code look very readable.
+Noting the use of `simple` which allows me to use words instead of integer values (as well as using `#` for registers allowing alphanumeric) for almost everything, making the code look very readable, it also allows me to define IR objects/setters/getters/contructors through attributes.
 This is covered in the [attributes](#attributes) section.

 #### Attributes